umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Setting-The-Navigation-Menu/index.md

 You can fix the navigation menu in two ways:

 1. [Dynamically](#dynamic-navigation) - Umbraco creates a navigation menu from the pages in the Content Tree, so when you create a page it automatically appears in the navigation menu.
 Using dynamic navigation, you do not need to manually add or change your menu items if the page changes.
-2. [Hardcode](#hardcode-navigation) it.
-You can hardcode the navigation menu but they would require more upkeep in the future if you  want to remove a page or change its name.
+2. [Hardcode](#hardcode-navigation) it - You can hardcode the navigation menu but they would require more upkeep in the future if you  want to remove a page or change its name.

 ## Dynamic Navigation